Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 .. note::

    Due to the use of namespace packaging in Python, care must be taken in how you install packages.
-If you're planning to install any element from source do not use the ``qiskit`` meta-package.
+If you're planning to install any element from source, do not use the ``qiskit`` meta-package.
 Also follow this guide and use a separate virtual environment for development.
-If you do choose to mix an existing installation with your development refer to: https://github.com/pypa/sample-namespace-packages/blob/master/table.md for the set of combinations for installation methods that work together.
+If you do choose to mix an existing installation with your development, refer to: https://github.com/pypa/sample-namespace-packages/blob/master/table.md for the set of combinations for installation methods that work together.